• ❄️ New: Refrigerated shipping available!

 What should you remember about THCa?

-The key point is simple: THCa is the acidic precursor to THC.
-It is not literally the same as THC, but it can be converted into THC through heating.
+The core message is simple: THCa is the acidic precursor to THC.
+It is not literally the same as THC, but can be fully converted into THC through heat (decarboxylation).
+This difference is essential, especially for products that are heated.

-Frequently Asked Questions about THCa
+Frequently Asked Questions about THCa (FAQ)

 What is THCa?